Wilgvalz/Beruln/README.md

 # Beruln_Fast_Api

 - file "dataset_modef.py":
-   the DiverseVul dataset (available on huggingface) was used in this work.
+   the DiverseVul dataset (available on huggingface and github "https://github.com/wagner-group/diversevul") was used in this work.
 It was stabilized by equalizing the number of vulnerable/unvulnerable examples.
 The amount of data has also been reduced

 - file "api_fr.py":
    a user request in FastAPI is sent in the format of a piece of C-code in a variable field